aristanetworks/anta/docs/faq.md

     This might be due to the time the host on which ANTA is run takes to reach the target devices (for instance if going through firewalls, NATs, ...) or when a lot of tests are being run at the same time on a device (eAPI has a queue mechanism to avoid exhausting EOS resources because of a high number of simultaneous eAPI requests).

+    `--timeout` and `ANTA_TIMEOUT` configure the timeout used for eAPI command requests.
+They do not configure the preliminary eAPI endpoint check or session login, which each use a separate five-second HTTPX timeout setting.
+See [Device Connection and Refresh](usage-inventory-catalog.md#device-connection-and-refresh) for the complete request sequence.

     ### Solution

     Use the `timeout` option.
 As an example for the `nrfu` command: